cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

     <https://gitpod.io#https://github.com/cits5501/lab01>.)
     Agree to let GitPod access your GitHub account, and you should see the message "Starting ..." come up, and then a VS Code–like environment.
-    Clode any message that pops up asking "Do you want to open this workspace in VS Code Desktop?".
+    Close any message that pops up asking "Do you want to open this workspace in VS Code Desktop?".

     Then open one of the `.java` files in the `src` subdirectory.